Dhakshayini1004/Cpp_Exp5_Control_statements/README.md

 Enter 3 numbers: -1 -2 -2
 -1 is greatest
 ```

-- Vowel or consonant
+Vowel or Consonant:
 ```
 Enter a alphabet: e
 It is a vowel
 ```

-- Basic calculator using switch case
+Basic Calculator using Switch Case:
 ```
 Enter 2 numbers for basic calculator: 44 88
 Enter 1 for addition